r-ali-ashik/JAXRS-Auth-Hibernate/readme.md

     http://localhost:8080/api/echo/jwt (JWT token required)

-- To access secured resource use one of the following payloads to and hit http://localhost:8080/users/login.
+- To access secured resource use one of the following payloads to and hit POST http://localhost:8080/users/login.

     {
         "username" : "admin",